paulnebel/paulnebel.github.io/_posts/2019-12-01-value-proposition-statement-useful.md

 It was the word “seamless” that stood out for me.
 I asked them whether they had mapped out the workflow involved in delivering all of the services they intended to provide, including accounting for issues and problems when things don’t go according to plan.
 The answer was “no”.
 In that case, I asked, how can the delivery of those services be seamless?
 As a result, a top priority for them has been to map out these workflows.
 This not only to supports their vision but also helps them to expand their business by creating a process manual to give to their employees/franchisees that explains how to do things the ‘AskWinston way’.

-In the process of selecting the `<jos to be done>` an alternative that was considered was:
+In the process of selecting the `<jobs to be done>` an alternative that was considered was:

 > Trusted delegation of responsibility